daveharmswebdev/owncloud-solution/docs/SOLUTION.md

 ### Requirements:

 Allows ingress on port 3306 and 22 from the public ec2 instance private IP.
-The public ec2 is a "Bastion Box".
+The public ec2 is a "Bastion Host".
 There is no ingress on port 80.

 > ![Private Security Group](private_server_sg.png)